 Preferred partners, on the other hand, are tied to specific vendors.
 In other words, a preferred partner’s revenue model depends on selling or servicing particular systems.

-This is typically the case with any VAR or large consulting company specializing in just a few ERP systems.
+This is typically the case with any VAR or large consulting company specializing in just a few enterprise systems.
 These software consultants charge based on how much savings they negotiate on your behalf.
-This is a rigged approach that is easily gamed by ERP vendors.
+This is a rigged approach that is easily gamed by software vendors.

-Independence also helps ensure you are implementing in a way that makes sense for your organization – not what is going to generate more software sales for your consultants.
+Independence also ensures the implementation plan makes sense for your organization and isn’t built based on what’s going to generate more software sales for your consultants.

 An independent consultant should not necessarily recommend that your organization implement ERP software in the first place.
-In fact, if your organization’s business processes are not optimized, a consultant should not recommend an ERP system until those processes are mapped and, if necessary, reengineered.
+In fact, if your organization’s business processes are not optimized, a consultant should not recommend a system until you look at your processes.

-Independent ERP consultants don’t make money from software sales, so there is no conflict of interest when determining whether your business is ready for ERP.
+Independent ERP consultants don’t make money from software sales, so there’s no conflict of interest when determining whether your business is ready for ERP.
 They understand that no system, no matter how advanced, automatically fixes inefficient processes.